-The birds represent those subject nations that will in the (we believe near) future happily enjoy the full maturity of the kingdom of *Israel.
+The birds represent those subject nations that will in the future happily enjoy the full maturity of the kingdom of *Israel.

-So in summary: the birds are symbolic of the future member states that will be branches of the new International Commonwealth of Israel.
+The birds are symbolic of the future member states that will be branches of the new International Commonwealth of Israel.
 In one day, when our Messiah returns to Israel at a yet unknown (near future) observance of Yom Kippur (in the year of Jubilee) all of the gentile nations of the world will become subject nations that will find shelter under the one thousand year world-wide rule of Adonai (HaShem) and M’shicho (His Messiah).
-So, we pray come quickly Adonai (HaShem), come quickly Ha-Mashiach Yeshua! (יֵשׁוּעַ-the Salvation of Adonai)!!
+So, we pray come quickly Adonai (HaShem), send to us your Presence!
+Save us now!
+Send us your Messiah *Yeshua!